Tereziekasalie/english-for-designers/MYSTORY/index.md

 ![PHOTO of me, invitating smile.](IMG_9516.jpg)

-I am a graphic designer passionate about illustrations.
-I study at the University in Prague for graphic designer.
-I still kind of finding myself so I'm exited about new experiences.
-Because my calm and friendly personality I can cooperate really well in teams.
-I love drawing, painting everything what touches art a bit, so I would describe myself more like an artist.
-I have been always creative being.
-Since childhood I created crazy things and it was always something extra but sometimes it wasn't the best work.
-But I always loved it and that's the most important.
-I love to spend time with my pets, drink too much coffee and do collective sports with friends.
+I’m a graphic designer, passionate about illustration.
+I study graphic design at the University of Creative Communication (VŠKK) in Prague.
+I’m still finding myself, so I’m excited about new experiences.
+Because of my calm and friendly personality, I can collaborate well in teams.
+I love drawing, painting, and everything that touches art.
+So, I would describe myself more as an artist.
+I’ve always been a creative individual.
+Since childhood, I created crazy things, extraordinary at times, even when it wasn’t my best work.
+But I’ve always loved it, and that’s the most important thing to me.
+I also love to spend time with my pets, drink too much coffee, and do group sports with friends.

-### Project

-Redesign of three different magazine covers.
-The goal was to redesign the magazine so that their cover better matched the magazine's content and price.
-I also tried to make the covers more attractive at first glance.